-In the early 2000s, the City of San Diego had a major increase in sewage spills.
-This was due in large part because the City's aging sewer infrastructure was in need of replacement, repair and upgrades.
+In the early 2000s, the City of San Diego was hit with a rash of water main breaks and sewer spills.
+This was due in large part because the City's aging water and sewer infrastructure was in need of replacement, repair and upgrades.
 Some pipelines had been in operation for a hundred years.

-Beginning in 2007, the City sewer rates were increased by 8.75% in 2007 and 2008, and 7% in 2009 and 2010 to operate, maintain, repair and upgrade the City's wastewater system.
-These rate increases are paying for more than $585,385,000 of necessary sewer system upgrades.
-These projects include replacement of sewer mains, sewer pipeline rehabilitation, and sewer pump station improvements.
+Beginning in 2007, the City increased water rates by 6.5% per year for three years to replace and improve water system infrastructure.
+In addition, sewer rates were increased by 8.75% in 2007 and 2008, and 7% in 2009 and 2010 to operate, maintain, repair and upgrade the City's wastewater system.
+These rate increases are paying for more than $585,200,000 of needed water system improvements and $585,385,000 of necessary sewer system upgrades.
+These projects include replacement of water and sewer mains, water treatment plants upgrades, sewer pipeline rehabilitation, and water and sewer pump station improvements.